 - good signage,

 - mulitsensory communication via min. two senses (tactile/ audible/visual)

 - consistent lighting

 - designed visual contrast

 - accessible external furniture,

 - adequate maneuvering space

 The highest priority is the stepless accessibility of the various rooms and infrastructural areas.
-Some of the accessibility issues (main considerations) are shown on this page.
+Some of the accessibility issues (main considerations) are shown in Figures 14a and 14b.